DerBrunoIR/CourseGraph/README.md

 The list of missing courses can be found at `./Inforamtik/24_8_30/missing_hrefs.csv`.

-The following data points are collected either as unstructed text or html tabels for each scraped course:
+The following data points are collected either as *unstructed text* or *raw html tabels* for each scraped course:
-- url, title, id, responsible person, validity, default language
+- `url, title, id, responsible person, validity, default language`
-- content, learning outcomes, registration precedure, requirements
+- `content, learning outcomes, registration precedure, requirements`
-- duration, max num participants, exam type, credis, is graded
+- `duration, max num participants, exam type, credis, is graded`
-- faculty, institute, related programs
+- `faculty, institute, related programs`

-Data points are either collected directly or together with their description.
+Data points are either collected *directly* or together with their *description*.

-By checking for the description content it can be ensured that indeed the right data has been scraped.
+By checking for these descriptions, it can be ensured that the content indeed represents the right data.

-This is usefull because it can be automated.
+This can also be performed automated.

-**Only** the requirement and title field have been verified.
+However until now **only** the `requirement` and `title` fields have been verified.

 ### translating course requirements into edges
 The requirements fields contain unstructed text describing the requirements of a course.

 For determing course dependencies I follwed the following procedure:

 - precise requirements are prefered over unprecises, since it signals some importance.

 - I try to map vague terms to dependencies by using context and my experience.

 - If I can't a vague term it will be ignored.

 This ensures that arbitrariness is reduced at labelling time.